-Post Traumatic Stress Disorder (PTSD) is an anxiety disorder that can develop after experiencing or witnessing a traumatic event, or learning that a traumatic event has happened to a loved one.
+Post Traumatic Stress Disorder (PTSD) is a trauma- and stressor- related disorder that can develop after experiencing or witnessing a traumatic event, or learning that a traumatic event has happened to a loved one.

-DSM5 defines a traumatic event as exposure to actual or threatened death, serious injury, or sexual violence.
-Examples include:
+DSM-5 defines a traumatic event as exposure to actual or threatened death, serious injury, or sexual violence.
+Examples may include:

 - Being involved in, or witnessing, a car accident